rafaeraza/rafaeraza/README.md

 ###

-<p align="left">I'm a Full-Stack Software Engineer with a passion for Application Development. <br><br>- 🔭 I’m currently working on the Xymbia platform, an automation framework for collaboration that aims to change the way people work together to achieve common goals<br><br>- 📚 I'm learning Dart and the Flutter framework<br><br>- ⚡ In my free time I love indulging in sports, films & TV, video games, and comic books</p>
+<p align="left">🔭 I’m currently working on the Xymbia platform, an automation framework for collaboration that aims to change the way people work together to achieve common goals<br><br>- 📚 I'm learning Dart and the Flutter framework<br><br>- ⚡ In my free time I love indulging in sports, films & TV, video games, and comic books</p>

 ###